 Computer simulation and related Monte Carlo methods are widely used in engineering, scientific, and other work.
-Simulation provides a powerful tool for the analysis of real-world systems when the system is not amenable to traditional analytical approaches.
-In fact, recent advances in hardware, software, and user interfaces have made simulation a "first-line" method of attack for a growing number of problems.
+Simulation provides a powerful tool for the analysis of realworld systems when the system is not amenable to traditional analytical approaches.
+In fact, recent advances in hardware, software, and user interfaces have made simulation a “firstline” method of attack for a growing number of problems.
 Areas where simulation-based approaches have emerged as indispensable include decision aiding, prototype development, performance prediction, scheduling, and computer-based personnel training.
 This course introduces concepts and statistical techniques that are critical to constructing and analyzing effective simulations and discusses certain applications for simulation and Monte Carlo methods.
+A major focus is on the role of optimization in modeling and simulation.
 Topics include random number generation, simulation-based optimization, model building, bias-variance tradeoff, input selection using experimental design, Markov chain Monte Carlo (MCMC), and numerical integration.

-Multivariate calculus, familiarity with basic matrix algebra, graduate course in probability and statistics (such as 625.403).
+Multivariate calculus, familiarity with basic matrix algebra, graduate course in probability and statistics (such as EN.625.603 Statistical Methods and Data Analysis).
 Some computer-based homework assignments will be given.
 It is recommended that this course be taken only in the last half of a student’s degree program.